 ‘I don’t understand,’ Aira said to Killmouli.

 ‘You’re Frenudin’s heir.
 She was our queen.
 Without her we’d have had nothing.
-Now you’re here we shall have greatness in our grasp again.’
+Now you’re here we shall have greatness in our grasp again,’ Killmouli said.

 ‘Aye, may Novgorad be a new Velmoran,’ Quentillian said.

-‘And Boroden and his Frenudin bride return in triumph,’ piped up Killmouli.
+‘And Boroden and his Frenudin bride return in triumph,’ Killmouli piped up.

 Boroden tried to stammer a bashful refute but it was drowned by a skirl of pipes and horns.
 Gloriously jolly music burst forth.
 Aira could not refrain from tapping along as the company whirled dancing around her.

-‘Lady Frenudin, it would be an honour,’ Killmoul smiled, offering Aira his hand.
+‘Lady Frenudin, it would be an honour,’ Killmouli smiled, offering Aira his hand.
 She readily agreed.